 Planned Transition Training or Other Training Activity (optional)

 Transition training activities are conducted by AT centers across the state within their respective regions with the exact training topics varying by demand in the particular communities.
 Trainings may address the transitional needs of students or those acclimating to more independent living environments.
 An example includes an intensive week-long ChatterCamp program for nonverbal children using augmentative and alternative communication (AAC) devices to communicate.
-During ChatterCamp, every student uses an AAC device yielding large gains in individual performance through the the synergistic combination of peer interaction and intensive modeling.
+During ChatterCamp, every student uses an AAC device yielding large gains in individual performance through the synergistic combination of peer interaction and intensive modeling.
 As ChatterCamp is held in summer, all the students are transitioning between grades, with some of them transitioning between schools based on their ages.
 The steps the children take toward improved effective communication facilitate their ability to share needs, wants, independent thoughts, questions and goals.
 All the gains are important to increasing their independence as transitioning to the next steps of their education and more independent lives.

 Planned Statewide Conference or Other Training Activity (optional)